 8. Newark Airport, La Guardia Airport, and John F. Kennedy Airports combine to create the largest airport system in the U.S.

 9. Singapore Airlines is home to what used to be the world’s longest non-stop airline route going from Singapore to Newark.
 But now they no longer go to Newark and changed their end route to Dallas Fort Worth International Airport.

 10. If you have a delayed plane or you are early to the terminal you can browse at the airports 65 stores which include restaurants, shops, and kiosks!

 11. It takes 3-4 minutes to get to terminal A, 2-4 to terminal B, and for terminal C, depending what gate you have it walking time can go from 1-10 minutes!
 (Gates 70-741-3 mins Gates 75-1234-7 mins Gates 125-1397-10 mins)

 12. In 2016, Port Authority announced to plan to build a completely new Terminal A. The original terminal was opened in 1973.
 This redevelopment plan is said to cost close to $2.3 billion.
 Included in the plan is a new parking garage, 33 gates, a walkway to the Airtrain station.
 It is projected to be completed by 2022!

 That’s it!
-Some fun Newark airport history facts that you may have not known previously!
+Some fun history of Newark airport that you may have not known previously!